When our homeschool curriculum arrived back in July, Jade looked at the books I was pulling from the box and asked, “Where’s my books?”

 When I shared what curriculum Sunshine and Lily were doing this year, I didn’t mention Jade.
 I didn’t really have a plan for her.
 I’ve been scrambling since September to find activities for her to do while her sisters are doing school.
 A lot of our school work happens around the table.
 Since her older sisters have workbooks, Jade wants workbooks too.
-And she’s been flying through her workbooks.
+She loves doing homeschool preschool.

 So far, math is Jade’s favourite subject.
 She loves the Preschool MathSmart Activities and Preschool MathSmart Hands-on Activities books.
 In fact, she finished her Preschool MathSmart Activities book in a week.